Dirac surface states, multiorbital dimerization and superconductivity in Nb- and Ta-based A15 compounds: Results

 \subsection{Topological properties of Nb$_3$X (X = Ge, Sn, Sb): effects of Coulomb repulsion}

 Although $\mathbb{Z}_2$ invariants are not well defined for Nb$_3$X compounds in the absence of Coulomb repulsion (U), from the band structures, we can see the Dirac surface states as shown in Fig. \ref{bands-nb3y}(d,g) for Nb$_3$Ge, \ref{bands-nb3y}(e,h) for Nb$_3$Sn and \ref{bands-nb3y}(f,i) for Nb$_3$Sb.
 To investigate further, we perform DFT + U calculations for Nb$_3$Ge, Nb$_3$Sn, and Nb$_3$Sb.
 The band structures within DFT + U are shown in Figs. \ref{bands_Nb3Ge}, \ref{bands_Nb3Sn} and \ref{bands_Nb3Sb}.
-The Coulomb repulsion opens a global gap in the momentum space which is evident from the evolution of bulk band structures for different values of U as shown in Figs. \ref{bands_Nb3Ge}(a) for Nb$_3$Ge, \ref{bands_Nb3Sn}(a) for Nb$_3$Sn and \ref{bands_Nb3Sb}(a) for Nb$_3$Sb.
+The Coulomb repulsion opens a global gap in the momentum space which is obvious from the evolution of bulk band structures for different values of U as shown in Figs. \ref{bands_Nb3Ge}(a) for Nb$_3$Ge, \ref{bands_Nb3Sn}(a) for Nb$_3$Sn and \ref{bands_Nb3Sb}(a) for Nb$_3$Sb.
 The corresponding surface states are instead shown in Figs. \ref{bands_Nb3Ge}(b) for Nb$_3$Ge, \ref{bands_Nb3Sn}(b) for Nb$_3$Sn and \ref{bands_Nb3Sb}(b) for Nb$_3$Sb.
-As we can see from the surface states, for all three compounds, the Dirac point at $\Gamma$ is buried in the bulk at U = 0 eV, while already at U=2 eV it is clearly visible and at U = 4 eV the band gap is opened making the calculation of four $\mathbb{Z}_2$ invariants possible.
+As we can see from the surface states, for all three compounds, the Dirac point at $\Gamma$ is buried in the bulk at U = 0 eV, while already at U=2 eV it is clearly visible and at U = 4 eV there is a global gap in the momentum space making the calculation of four $\mathbb{Z}_2$ invariants possible.

 After the opening of the gap, the calculation of $\mathbb{Z}_2$ is well-defined and we obtain the four $\mathbb{Z}_2$ topological invariants ($\nu_0$,$\nu_1\nu_2\nu_3$)=(1;000), showing that all these Nb-based compounds are $\mathbb{Z}_2$ topological metals hosting Dirac surface states similarly to Ta$_3$Sb compound.
 This is a clear signature of non-trivial topological states appearing not only in heavy Ta-based compounds but also in Nb-based compounds.